GravityPDF/gravity-pdf-documentation/docs/v6/templates/leo.md

 ### Main Heading
 * The main heading is included on the first page of your PDF, before any other content, on the top-left side (adjacent to the [Logo](#logo)).
 Merge tags are supported.
 * Leave the field blank to disable.
-* This option replaces the "Show Form Title" setting.
-To replicate, use the `{form_title}` merge tag.

 ### Sub Heading
 * The sub heading is included below the Main Heading.
 Merge tags are supported.